The resource theory of steering: Discussion and outlook

 \section{Discussion and outlook}

 We have introduced the resource theory of Einstein-Podolsky-Rosen steering.
-The restricted class of free operations for the theory, which we abbreviate by SNIOs, arises naturally from the basic physical constraints in one-sided device-independent QKD.
-It is composed of all the transformations involving deterministic bit wirings on Alice's side and stochastic quantum operations on Bob's assisted by one-way classical communication from Bob to Alice.
-With it, we introduced the notion of \emph{convex steering monotones}, presented the \emph{relative entropy of steering} as a convenient example thereof, and proved monotonicity and convexity of two other previously proposed steering measures.
-In addition, for minimal-dimensional systems, we established necessary and sufficient conditions for stochastic-SNIO conversions between pure-state assemblages and proveed the non-existence of \emph{steering bits}.
+The free operations of the theory are the 1W-LOCCs from the quantum part to the black box, i.e., all the assemblage transformations involving deterministic bit wirings on Alice's side and stochastic quantum operations on Bob's assisted by 1-way classical communication from Bob to Alice.
+These operations satisfy the basic requirement of mapping all unsteerable assemblages into unsteerable assemblages and are, besides, also the allowed operations that naturally arise from the basic security constraints of one-sided device-independent QKD, where steering is a physical resource.
+With these operations, we introduced the notion of convex steering monotones, presented the relative entropy of steering as a convenient example thereof, and proved monotonicity and convexity of two other previously proposed steering measures.
+In addition, for minimal-dimensional systems, we established necessary and sufficient conditions for stochastic-1W-LOCC conversions between pure-state assemblages and proved the non-existence of steering bits.

-It is instructive to emphasise that the derived SNIOs correspond to a combination of the operations that do not increase the entanglement of quantum states, stochastic LOCCs, and the ones that do not increase the Bell non-locality of correlations, local wirings assisted by shared randomness.
-Regarding the latter, a resource-theory approach to Bell non-locality is only partially developed \cite{Gallego12,Navascues14,deVicente14}.
-Hence, our findings are potentially useful also in Bell non-locality.
+It is instructive to emphasise that the derived 1W-LOCCs are hybrids between the operations that map separable states into separable states, stochastic LOCCs, and those that map Bell local correlations into Bell local correlations, local wirings assisted by prior-to-input classical communication \cite{Gallego12,Navascues14,deVicente14}.
+In fact, our findings are also potentially useful for the quantification of Bell non-locality.
 In addition, our work offers a number of challenges for future research.
 Namely, for example, the non-existence of steering bits of minimal dimension can be seen as an impossibility of steering dilution of minimal-dimension assemblages in the single-copy regime.
 We leave as open questions what the rules for steering dilution and distillation are for higher-dimensional systems, mixed-state assemblages, or in asymptotic multi-copy regimes, and what the steering classes are for mixed-state assemblages.
-Moreover, other fascinating questions are whether one can formulate a notion of \emph{bound steering} or an analogue to the positive-partial-transpose criterion for assemblages.
+Moreover, other fascinating questions are whether one can formulate a notion of bound steering or an analogue to the positive-partial-transpose criterion for assemblages.